About Zackuse Creek

 - Design goals:

-- Enable the creek to sort gravel and sediments to maintain good spawning beds for kokanee.
+- Enable the creek to sort gravel and sediments to maintain good spawning material for kokanee.

 - Prevent sedimentation of the creek channel by allowing fines and sands to flush through to Lake Sammamish and outside of the creek channel to the wetlands.